-- Re-establish the Handyworker Program by 2025 - o If program is not re-established by 2025, staff will provide the City Council with alternative program options for implementation that will achieve the same goals related to home repair and improvement in early 2026, and the City will establish an alternative program or partner with a local agency or non-profit organization that can provide such services, such as Rebuilding Together - Alternatively, if the City is unable to establish a program or partner to provide these services, the City commits to provide funding to subsidize eligible repairs.
+- Re-establish the Handyworker Program was discontinued during the COVID-19 pandemic.
+The City will re-establish the Home Repair and Improvement (Handyworker) grants for lower income households that may be used for accessibility improvements-by 2025. - If the program is not re-established by this time2025, staff will provide the City Council with alternative programsprogram options for implementation that will achieve the same goals related to home repair and improvement in early 2026, and the City will establish an alternative program to achieve or partner with a local agency or non-profit organization that can provide such services, such as Rebuilding Together - Alternatively, if the City is unable to establish a program or partner to provide these goals.services, the City commits to provide funding to subsidize eligible repairs.